What can you see during a solar eclipse?

 The photosphere is the visible surface of the Sun (Figure below).
 It's the part that we see shining.
 Surprisingly, the photosphere is also one of the coolest layers of the Sun.
-It is only about 6000 degrees C.
+It is only about 6,000°C.

 The Sun's atmosphere contains the photosphere, the chromosphere, and the corona.
 This image was taken by NASA's Spacelab 2 instruments.

-The chromosphere lies above the photosphere.
+The chromosphere (Figure below) lies above the photosphere.
 It is about 2,000 km thick.
 The thin chromosphere is heated by energy from the photosphere.
-Temperatures range from about 4000 degrees C to about 10,000 degrees C. The chromosphere is not as hot as other parts of the Sun, and it glows red.
+Temperatures range from about 4,000°C to about 10,000°C. The chromosphere is not as hot as other parts of the Sun, and it glows red.
 Jets of gas sometimes fly up through the chromosphere.
-With speeds up to 72,000 km per hour, the jets can fly as high as 10,000 kilometers.
-You can see an image of the chromosphere in the Figure below.
+With speeds up to 72,000 km per hour, the jets can fly as high as 10,000 km.

-The corona is the outermost part of the Sun's atmosphere.
+The corona (Figure below) is the outermost part of the Sun's atmosphere.
 It is the Sun’s halo, or “crown.”
 With a temperature of 1 to 3 million K, the corona is much hotter than the photosphere.
 The corona extends millions of kilometers into space.
 Sometime you should try to see a total solar eclipse.
-If you do you will see the Sun’s corona shining out into space, like in the Figure below.
+If you do, you will see the Sun’s corona shining out into space.